iDigitalFlame/ThunderStorm/docs/Quickstart.md

 If so, now let's import that Profile!

-Doppler will _always_ attempt to understand the command line arguments as if you were running under an actual shell.
-This includes using "~/" or even environment variables.
+> Doppler will always attempt to understand the command line arguments as if you
+> were running under an actual shell.
+This includes using "~/" or even environment
+> variables.

-Let's give that profile the name "test1", so enter the following (Make sure you're at least in the same directory "profile.bin" is in):
+Let's give that profile the name `test1`, so enter the following (Make sure you're at least in the same directory "profile.bin" is in):

 ```text